Libble Rabble: Reception and legacy

 Libble Rabble was a successful game in Japan.
 Game Machine listed the game on their January 15, 1984 issue as being the second most-successful new table arcade unit of the month.
 Japanese publication Amusement Life applauded its unique twin-stick controls and interesting gameplay, saying that it made it stick out from other games in arcades at the time.
 Reviewing the Super Famicom home conversion, Video Games magazine referred to it as a "politically-correct Super Bomberman", noting of its unique yet strange premise.
-In a retrospective review, Retro Gamer magazine stated it was a "true, underappreciated classic" of the puzzle game genre, favorably comparing it to Taito's Qix.
+In a retrospective review, Retro Gamer magazine stated that it was a "true, underappreciated classic" of the puzzle game genre, favorably comparing it to Taito's Qix.